How to cite this paper

 The images, PDFs, and supplementary material were handled in much the same way, but

-they are not interesting for this paper so I will just be concentrating on the text processing
+they are not interesting for this paper so I will just be concentrating on the text

 from now on.
 The SGML or XML was loaded into a database in its native format.
-When the article
+When

-was requested by a user, the original text was pulled from the database and run through a
+was requested by a user, the original text was pulled from the database and run through

 piece of proprietary software to render it in HTML on the web.
-It is easy to see that this is
+It is easy to see that

 not a scalable solution - especially if we were planning for any kind of success.

-As we started getting more and more submitters, it became obvious that we needed to take
+As we started getting more and more submitters, it became obvious that we needed to

-the processing hit of conversion to a single text format up front and allow the database and
+the processing hit of conversion to a single text format up front and allow the database

 rendering system concentrate on only one type of XML (Fig. 3).
 We created the